What Is a Domain Name? A Beginner-Friendly Guide

 How to Register a Domain Name

 To find the right domain, consider branding and cost.
-Make sure that it is memorable and catchy and its price fits your budget.
+Make sure that it is memorable, catchy, and fits your budget.

-Keep note that popular domains are often more expensive and might already be taken.
-Some generators provide options if your desired domain is unavailable.
-With Hostinger, users can choose a different TLD with the same name or an alternative.
+Popular domain names are often more expensive and might already be taken.
+Some generators provide options if the domain you want is unavailable.
+With a hosting service like Hostinger, users can choose a different top-level domain (TLD) with the same name or an alternative.

 Once you have found a valid domain name, use a trustworthy registrar to buy the domain.
-To find the list of legitimate domain name registrars, check the database of the Internet Corporation for Assigned Names and Numbers (ICANN).
+To find the list of legitimate domain name registrars, check the ICANN database.

 How to Transfer a Domain Name

 Domain transfer is the process of changing a domain’s registrar.
 As domain registrars offer different support and maintenance, some users transfer their domains for better service.

 With Hostinger, users can perform a domain transfer from any registrar.

 All you have to do is enter the domain authorization code or EPP from your current provider and confirm the transfer.
 The process can take from 4 to 7 days.

 Unfortunately, some extensions are not transferable.
 However, there is an option to point the nameservers to a particular hosting company if a registrar doesn’t accept certain TLDs.
 You will need to change your nameservers for this.